 A New Zealand Paralympic titan who transformed a childhood accident into a relentless drive for gold, becoming her nation's most decorated Paralympian.

-Sophie Pascoe was just two years old when a lawnmower accident led to the amputation of her left leg below the knee.
-Growing up in Christchurch, she channeled her formidable energy into the pool, finding freedom and speed in the water.
-Her competitive fire ignited early, and by 15, she was on the world stage at the 2008 Beijing Paralympics, snatching three medals.
-Pascoe’s career became a masterclass in sustained excellence, defined by her powerful freestyle and butterfly strokes.
-Over four Paralympic Games, she amassed a staggering 19 medals, her dominance in the pool making her a household name in New Zealand and a powerful advocate for disability sport.
-Knighted in 2022 for her services to swimming, Dame Sophie Pascoe’s legacy is one of unyielding resilience, proving that perceived limitations are merely starting blocks for greatness.
+Sophie Pascoe won 19 Paralympic medals over four Games, dominating in freestyle and butterfly.
+At age two, a lawnmower accident led to the amputation of her left leg below the knee.
+Growing up in Christchurch, she channeled her energy into the pool.
+By 15, she was on the world stage at the 2008 Beijing Paralympics, snatching three medals.
+Her career became a masterclass in sustained excellence.
+Knighted in 2022 for services to swimming, Dame Sophie Pascoe proved that perceived limitations are merely starting blocks.
+She is a powerful advocate for disability sport in New Zealand.

 1981–1996